mentalisttraceur/python-raise/README.rst

 Portability
 -----------

-Portable to all releases of both Python 3 and Python 2 back to 2.5, when ``BaseException`` was first added.
+Portable to all releases of both Python 3 and Python 2.

-(If you polyfill ``BaseException`` globally and/or make it fallback to using ``Exception`` when ``BaseException`` doesn't exist, it will likely work on all Python 2 versions and probably on even earlier versions.)
+(The oldest tested is 2.5, but it will likely work on all Python 2 versions and probably on even earlier versions.)

+Known not to work: MicroPython and Skulpt, both of which do not support the `with_traceback` exception method or the `raise e, None, tb` syntax.

 Advanced/Manual Installation